- SQL Injection, including Blind SQL Injection

 - URLs linked to phishing and website malware

-- Uses OpenVAS scanner to find external network vulnerabilities like open ports and server misconfigurations.
+- Acunetix Premium uses the OpenVAS scanner to find external network vulnerabilities like open ports and server misconfigurations.

-- Amongst the industry’s highest vulnerability detection rate with the least number of false positives, ensuring you don’t waste time chasing non-existent problems and can focus on closing real security holes
+- Amongst the industry’s highest vulnerability detection rate with the least number of false positives and proof of exploit, ensuring you don’t waste time chasing non-existent problems and can focus on closing real security holes

 - Check test results in comprehensive scan reports that identify issues (tracking down to the line of code causing them when using AcuSensor)

-- Integrate Acunetix with Atlassian JIRA, GitHub and other bug tracking tools to make it easy to manage remediation
+- Integrate Acunetix with Atlassian Jira, GitHub, GitLab, Bugzilla, Microsoft TFS, Mantis, and other bug tracking tools to make it easy to manage remediation

 - Use comparison reports to verify that web vulnerabilities have been properly corrected